-Medical Assistant (MA): Works with the surgeon in the office and gives you the pre-op skin care instructions, dispenses a walker, if needed, and gives directions.
+Medical Assistant (MA): Works with the surgeon in the office and gives you the pre-op skin care instructions, dispenses a walker if needed, and gives directions.

-In the hospital:
+In the hospital

-Anesthesiologist: The doctor who will administer anesthesia for your surgery.
+Anesthesiologist: The doctor that will administer anesthesia for your surgery.

-Registered Nurse (RN): The surgical nurse who will check you in before surgery, organize the operating room and take care of you as you wake up from surgery.
-Other RNs will take care of you in your hospital room and administer medications.
+Registered Nurse (RN): The surgical nurse that will check you in before surgery, organize the operating room and take care of you as you wake up from surgery.
+A floor nurse will take care of you in your hospital room and administer medications.